-Vantage supports the installation of multiple Vantage domains within a business or other organization.
-A Vantage domain is a collection of Vantage software components that are linked together as a single Vantage installation.
-For example, you might install a Vantage domain for the Sports Department and another for the News Department.
-Each Vantage domain maintains its own database, and automates its own workflows, independently of other Vantage domains.
+Each Vantage domain is a collection of Vantage software components that are linked together in an independent entity, as a single Vantage installation.
+You can install and use multiple Vantage domains within a business or other organization.
+For example, you might install a Vantage domain for the sports department and another for the news department.
+Domains do not interact with each other or know of others' existence-each Vantage domain maintains its own database, and automates its own workflows, independently of other Vantage domains.